stevesarmiento/solana-ui-component/README.md

   attributes and considerations for keyboard navigation.
 - **Customizable:** Offers extensive customization options through props and Tailwind CSS.
+- **Themable:** Includes a powerful theming system with pre-built themes.
 - **Composable:** Modular architecture with separate components for rows, headers, toolbars, and more.
 - **Modern Stack:** Leverages TanStack Table for headless UI and functionality,